The work of the Governing Body

 All governors (except the Headteacher and Deputy Headteacher(s), whose positions are ex officio) serve a four-year term, at the end of which they may stand for re-election or re-appointment.
 There is no limit to the number of terms a governor may serve.
 When a parent governor’s term ends, an announcement is made about an election and all parents or carers of pupils at the school are eligible to stand.

 The Chair and Vice-Chair of Governors are elected by the Full Governing Body at its first meeting of each school year.
-The current Chair of Governors is Alex Hall, and the Vice-Chair is Alison Wallis.

 How is the work of the governors organised?